davidson-ben/davidson-ben.github.io/content/post/Day at the Capitol/index.md

   reading_time: false
 ---

-Presented work regarding microplastic pollution and issues to legislators and staff at the Wisconsin state capitol.
+Ben presented work regarding microplastic pollution and issues to legislators and staff at the Wisconsin state capitol.